mmaura/poe-interface/README.md

 ![alt](https://raw.githubusercontent.com/mmaura/poe-interface/main/docs/screen_1.png)

 This is not another overlay.
 It's make to be on the second screen.
 It is done and will **remain compatible with linux**.
+If you prefer Overlay application you probably want [PoE-Leveling-Guide](https://github.com/JusKillmeQik/PoE-Leveling-Guide).

 ## Features
 ### Leveling guide